Ronald J. Pasquinelli

 Mr. Pasquinelli is a registered Professional Engineer in Illinois.
 He is involved with several community organizations including serving as President of the Monterey Peninsula Taxpayers Association and Chairman of the Board for the Monterey Institute for Research in Astronomy (MIRA).
 In 1982, MIRA built the first privately funded astronomical observatory in the U.S. in over 100 years.

 Ron has continued to be an active supporter of Michigan Tech over the years.
 In 1995 the Ronald J. and Marie B. Pasquinelli Educational Opportunity endowed scholarship fund was established, the scholarship will be funded through a planned gift in excess of $1 million.
-In 1999 he was awarded the Michigan Tech Board of Control Silver Medal, in recognition of personal accomplishment.
+In 1999 he was awarded the Michigan Tech Board of Trustees Silver Medal, in recognition of personal accomplishment.

 From 2009 Induction to the Civil and Environmental Engineering Academy